Askaniy/TrueColorTools/ReadMe.md

 ## Installation

-TrueColorTools has been tested on Windows 10/11, macOS and Linux ([this](https://github.com/adang1345/PythonWin7) can be used to run on Windows 7).
+TrueColorTools works on Windows, macOS and Linux.
 Python version 3.11 or higher is required.
-Depending on the system, you may need to replace the `python` command with `python3`.

 1. Clone the repository or download the archive using the GitHub web interface;
 2. Open the console in the project root folder;
-3. Create a virtual environment with `python -m venv .venv`;
+3. Create a virtual environment with `python3 -m venv .venv`;
 4. Install the dependencies with `.venv/bin/pip install -r requirements.txt`;
-5. Execute `.venv/bin/python -u runTCT.py`.
+5. Execute `.venv/bin/python runTCT.py`.

 ### Executable file

-[SevenSpheres](https://github.com/SevenSpheres) compiles stable versions of TCT for Windows 8/10/11.
-Thus, Python is not required in this installation way.
+An alternative way for Windows 8/10/11.
+Stable versions are compiled into an executable file, Python installation is not required.

 1. Go to [the latest release page](https://github.com/Askaniy/TrueColorTools/releases/latest);
 2. Download and unpack the first archive;
 3. Launch the `runTCT.exe`.